 Make sure your will/trust include ALL your children.
 (Well, assuming that you want to include all your children.
 But since the majority of my readers have small/young children, chances are, you do.)

-I may be a registered Democrat, but I started off as a Republican and certainly do not think the government can cure all and do all.
-As a result, I really do not want the government to decide who should take care of my kids, where my assets should go, or anything else related to my personal or financial life.
+As someone who doesn’t think the government can cure all and do all, I really don’t want the government to decide who should take care of my kids, where my assets should go, or anything else related to my personal or financial life.